Proposed Revisions to EM 93-011, Budget-Induced Academic Program Elimination Procedure FS 93-20

 From: Manuel A. Esteban, President

-Subject: Proposed Revisions to EM 93-011, Budget-Induced Academic Program Elimination Procedure FS 93-20
+Subject: Proposed Revisions to EM 93-011 (not issued), Budget-Induced Academic Program Elimination Procedure FS 93-20

 Upon the recommendation of the Faculty Senate, and with the concurrence of the Provost, I approve EM 93-017 for implementation.

 Guidelines exist for the modification or discontinuance of programs.
 Specifically, Changes in Academic Organization (EM 76-015), Amendment to University Policy on Changes in Academic Organization (EM 80-005), and Guidelines for Discontinuing Programs (EM 89-031) all address this issue.
 These executive memoranda specify that Faculty Senate consultation and recommendations be an integral part of any academic reorganization process.

 The purpose of this document is to facilitate needed discussion and debate by identifying as many expectations as possible in advance.
 It is designed to clarify the role of the Faculty Senate in the continuance of programs when the discontinuance is in response to budgetary considerations.
 Although it identifies many of the issues deemed essential for a thorough, open, and complete discussion and debate, this document recognizes that it would be inappropriate to judge all programs by the same standards.
 The Senate may 1) consider issues not specifically listed in this document and 2) recognize that some issues listed in this document may not be pertinent to a specific case.
 It requires each faculty senator to reach a decision based on the evidence provided.

 It is expected that all appropriate parties will have an opportunity to contribute evidence in a timely fashion.
 However, it is recognized that urgent need for action may preclude portions of the process outlined here.
 The Faculty Senate believes that all parties recognize the need for faculty involvement and debate.

 Recommended Process to be Followed in the Consideration of Budget-Induced Program Elimination